top of page

 FAQ: Birds Care Club — Real Answers for Real Bird Lovers

-Q: I see "10% off" on everything.
-Is that a permanent thing or a limited offer?
-The site runs ongoing discounts on most categories — feeder trays, water dispensers, water feeders, accessories, nests.
+Q: I see "10% off" on every birds accesorie, Is that a permanent thing or a limited offer? birds care club runs ongoing discounts on most categories — feeder trays, water dispensers, water feeders, accessories, nests.
 Some items are discounted even more.
 The Pigeon Plastic Feeder (3 feet), for example, comes down from ₹1,500 to ₹450.
 Worth checking the sale section too — up to 50% off on select products.

 Q: How long will my order take to arrive?
 Minimum 5 days delivery.
 Plan accordingly — don't order if you need it urgently by tomorrow.